cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/DailyReports.md

 ## DAY 4 - 23/08/2021

 Today I was able to implement some changes on my Collision detection, a tip given to me by a mentor.
 It fixed my level generator bug, that was breaking the movement system.
 With the generator fixed, I implemented some improvements in it, to get close on how we want it to create the levels

+## Day 5 - 25/08/2021

+I improved the Level Generator + Prototyped something about our scores and added some UI, so I can generate a build tomorrow and send to some people for testing purposes.